 Keet Seel Canyon

-On the hike to Keet Seel Ruins in Tonto National Monument, you’ll cross a stream many times.
+On the hike to Keet Seel Ruins in Navajo National Monument, you’ll cross a stream many times.
 The trail leads you through a canyon graced with towering red rocks, wild horses and waterfalls.

 Timing is key to catching these Arizona waterfalls